hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-Iroha.md

 * 1 part-time DevOps
 * 1 community manager who also handles front-end, back-end, DevOps and writing tasks as needed

-The maintenance team now consists of the Soramitsu employees.
+The maintenance team is currently comprised of SORAMITSU employees.
 [Gregorz Bazior](https://github.com/baziorek) (Yonix Digital Systems, AGH University of Science and Technology) is interested in Iroha 2 and maintains Iroha 1.

 ## Contributor Diversity